DeskproApps/jira/README.md

 You should now be able to view the bare-bones app in your browser.

-Starting a New Official App Project
+Starting a New App Project
 ---

 When start a new official app project, you must [add a repository to our GitHub organisation](https://github.com/DeskproApps).